tengstrand/tetrisanalyzer/langs/cpp/README.md

 The C++ version of **TetrisAnalyzer** now uses [GLFW](https://www.glfw.org/), an actively maintained, MIT-licensed alternative to GLUT that provides native windowing and input on every platform.

+Please note that this version is not as optimized for performance as the Scala version, and actually is slower!
+With proper optimization, it would be at least twice as fast as the Scala version.

 ## Building on macOS (and other modern toolchains)

 1. Install dependencies (Homebrew example):